-Indium-111 oxine labelled white blood cell scan is a nuclear medicine test which attempts to localise infection and/or inflammation by injecting the patient's previously extracted and radioactively labelled white blood cells.
+Indium-111 oxine labeled white blood cell (WBC) scan (or In-111 oxine labeled white blood cell scan) is a nuclear medicine test which attempts to localize infection and/or inflammation by injecting the patient's previously extracted and radioactively-labeled white blood cells.

 The patient's blood is withdrawn and white blood cells extracted.
-These are then labelled with indium-111 oxine and injected back into the patient.
-It is, obviously, imperative that the patient receive his or her own white blood cells back and careful systems must be in place to ensure that this occurs.
+These are then labeled with indium-111 oxine and injected back into the patient.
+It is, obviously, imperative that the patient receives his or her own white blood cells back and careful systems must be in place to ensure that this occurs.

 The patient is then imaged 24 hours later giving the white blood cells the opportunity to migrate to the site of inflammation/infection.